dolapalm/geekfest-workshop/03-requests_and_limits.md

 # Requests

-The `Request` section of a container represent the minimal amount of resource that Kubernetes should plan for you container under high load.
+The `Request` section of a container represent the minimal amount of resource that Kubernetes should plan for your container under high load.

 It is attached to the container section, not the pod, as it's the container that gets assigned those resources.